VCityTeam/UD-Reproducibility/Computations/3DTiles/Lyon_Relief_Roads_Buildings_Water/Compute_Lyon_3DTiles.md

 # Compute Lyon 3DTiles

-This document explains how to create 3DTiles models of buildings, relief, roads and water bodies from Lyon's open data with [py3dtilers](https://github.com/VCityTeam/py3dtilers).
+This document explains how to create 3DTiles models of buildings, relief, roads, bridges and water bodies from Lyon's open data with [py3dtilers](https://github.com/VCityTeam/py3dtilers).

 To be able to use the Tilers from py3dtilers, follow the [installation notes](https://github.com/VCityTeam/py3dtilers#installation-from-sources).